 A High-Quality Pukhraj Stone should be free from visible inclusions.
 Although Yellow Sapphires tend to have fewer inclusions than other shades of sapphires.
 The Best Clarity Grade of Sapphires is known as Flawless, Eye – Clean Sapphires, followed by VVS (Very Very Slightly Included) and VS (Very Slightly Included) Categories.

 Large pieces of sapphires are expensive and rare.
 Even if the hue and shine are the same, larger the size of the sapphire is, the costlier it will be.

 Cut of the Gemstone

 Perfectly Cut sapphires are hard to locate and their prices are in the premium category.
 Cut actually means the arrangement of the facets on the gem’s surface which allows the light to shine through the stone brilliantly.
-And yes the most shape in which the sapphires are mostly demanded is the Oval Cut.
+And yes the most shape in which the sapphires are most demanding the Oval Cut.

 Treatments, Synthetics, and Imitations

-Most Sapphires in the market are treated to some extent to enhance the color and transparency.
+Most Sapphires in the market getting treatments to some extent to enhance the color and transparency.
 The More Natural a Yellow Sapphire is, the rarer it is to find and is quite expensive.